 Diagnosis of nontuberculous mycobacterial infections is typically made via acid-fast stain and culture of samples.
 Although nucleic acid amplification tests (NAATs) exist for the most common NTM organisms, in the US speciation is increasingly done in state public health laboratories using molecular and other methods.

 Nontuberculous mycobacterial infections are best managed by a specialist with particular expertise in that area.
-For updated diagnostic and therapeutic guidelines on the diagnosis and management of these challenging infections, see the American Thoracic Society, European Respiratory Society, European Society of Clinical Microbiology and Infectious Diseases, and Infectious Diseases Society of America's 2020 practice guideline on the treatment of nontuberculous mycobacterial pulmonary disease.
+For updated diagnostic and therapeutic information on the diagnosis and management of these challenging infections, see the American Thoracic Society, European Respiratory Society, European Society of Clinical Microbiology and Infectious Diseases, and Infectious Diseases Society of America's 2020 practice guideline on the treatment of nontuberculous mycobacterial pulmonary disease.

-The typical patient is a middle-aged or elderly woman with bronchiectasis, scoliosis, pectus excavatum, or mitral valve prolapse but without known underlying lung abnormalities.
-MAC also causes pulmonary disease in middle-aged or older white men with previous lung problems such as chronic bronchitis Chronic Obstructive Pulmonary Disease (COPD) , emphysema Chronic Obstructive Pulmonary Disease (COPD) , healed TB, bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
+The typical patient is a middle-aged or older woman with bronchiectasis, scoliosis, pectus excavatum, or mitral valve prolapse but without known underlying lung abnormalities.
+Mycobacterium avium complex (MAC) also causes pulmonary disease in middle-aged or older White men with previous lung problems such as chronic bronchitis Chronic Obstructive Pulmonary Disease (COPD) , emphysema Chronic Obstructive Pulmonary Disease (COPD) , healed TB, bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more , or silicosis Silicosis Silicosis is caused by inhalation of unbound (free) crystalline silica dust and is characterized by nodular pulmonary fibrosis.
 Chronic silicosis initially causes no symptoms or only mild dyspnea... read more .
 Whether MAC causes bronchiectasis or bronchiectasis leads to MAC is not always clear in any given patient; both phenomena occur.
 In older, thin women with chronic nonproductive cough, this syndrome is often called Lady Windermere syndrome; it appears to be increasing in frequency for unknown reasons.

 Cough and expectoration are common, often associated with fatigue, weight loss, and low-grade fever.
 The course may be slowly progressive or stable for long periods.
 Respiratory insufficiency and persistent hemoptysis may develop.
 Fibronodular infiltrates on chest x-ray resemble those of pulmonary TB, but cavitation tends to be thin-walled, and pleural effusion is rare.
 So-called tree-and-bud infiltrates, seen on chest CT, are also characteristic of MAC disease.